County of Conviction: Los Angeles

 Police in the area immediately responded to the scene and put word out to look for a white Cadillac in the area.
-More than five minutes after the shooting, police discovered Q.T. and a friend, Harlan Morgan, waiting patiently at a red light in a yellow Cadillac only a block or two from the crime scene.
-They were on their way to the liquor store to buy more alcohol for a party they were attending.
+More than five minutes after the shooting, police discovered Quintin Morris (“Q.T.”) and a friend, Harlan Morgan, waiting at a red light in a yellow Cadillac only a block or two from the crime scene.
+They were on their way to the liquor store to buy alcohol for a party they were attending.
 Despite the fact that witnesses saw a white Cadillac speeding from the crime scene and at least five minutes had already elapsed, police detained Q.T. and Harlan.

 Q.T. and Harlan were cooperative with police.
 Police searched Q.T.’s car, but found no guns, no bullets, and no stocking mask.
 Thinking Q.T. and Harlan could have thrown the items from the car, police searched the surrounding neighborhood but also found no guns, no bullets, and no stocking mask.
-Despite the lack of any physical evidence connecting Q.T. and Harlan to the crime, police placed them in handcuffs and detained them by Q.T.’s yellow Cadillac.
+Despite the lack of any physical evidence connecting Q.T. and Harlan to the crime, police placed them in handcuffs and detained them by the yellow Cadillac.
 In a completely suggestive identification procedure, police brought two of the teenagers to the Cadillac.
 One of them identified Q.T. as the shooter.

 Based on this evidence, a jury convicted Q.T.
-Q.T.’s conviction was disturbing to the trial judge – Judge Michale Hoff – a conservative judge and former police officer who used to work the area where the crime occurred.
+His conviction was disturbing to the trial judge – Judge Michael Hoff – a conservative judge and former police officer who used to work the area where the crime occurred.
 Judge Hoff expressed “grave concerns about the sufficiency of the evidence” against Q.T.
 Several times during trial, Judge Hoff even tried to convince the Los Angeles District Attorney to drop the charges against Q.T.

 On federal review, a federal judge noted that his hands were tied and he could not reverse Q.T.’s conviction because there were no “legal avenues to do so.”
 The judge expressed serious concern over whether Q.T. committed the crime and suggested that Q.T. specifically apply for a pardon from the governor.